KatherineMichel/digital-commonplace/README.md

 OS Spanish
 https://spanish.yourdictionary.com/spanish-language/learning-spanish/technology-terms-in-spanish.html | Technology Terms in Spanish

-https://dev.to/ben/whos-looking-for-open-source-contributors-june-25-edition-4egn | Who's looking for open source contributors?
-(June 25 edition)

 https://opensource.google/docs/releasing/publishing/#announce | Releasing and Publicizing – opensource.google.com

+https://github.com/HangarOrg/defaults | HangarOrg/defaults: All else being equal, these are the tools we use. https://twitter.com/jacobian/status/1234523089070960641 | jacobian on Twitter: "3/ This is a great opportunity for someone who wants a chance to own technical decision-making.
+We have some "default choices" that we generally prefer (https://t.co/9xokaBfFwe) but ultimately you'll get to call your shots." / Twitter

 https://github.com/HangarOrg/
 https://github.com/HangarOrg/sphinx-netlify-cicd
-https://github.com/HangarOrg/defaults | HangarOrg/defaults: All else being equal, these are the tools we use. https://twitter.com/jacobian/status/1234523089070960641 | jacobian on Twitter: "3/ This is a great opportunity for someone who wants a chance to own technical decision-making.
-We have some "default choices" that we generally prefer (https://t.co/9xokaBfFwe) but ultimately you'll get to call your shots." / Twitter

 Collapsible markdown
 https://gist.github.com/joyrexus/16041f2426450e73f5df9391f7f7ae5f